Jayveer/mgs_reversing/README.md

 ```
 Where the value for iso will be the mgs integral disk 1 bin file and the value for pcsxr_dir will be the folder which contains pcsx-redux

+8. Set the gdbpath in launch.json to wherever your gdb-multiarch binary
-8. Run the command `make` whilst in the `build` folder
+9. Run the command `make` whilst in the `build` folder
-9. Once the elf file is built, you can run and debug it from vs code using the menu, or by pressing F5
+10. Once the elf file is built, you can run and debug it from vs code using the menu, or by pressing F5
-10. Make sure you set the pcsx-redux emulator 8MB by going to Configuration->Emulation and checking 8MB.
+11. Make sure you set the pcsx-redux emulator 8MB by going to Configuration->Emulation and checking 8MB.
 This is because the dev overlay is appended in Dev memory from 2MB onwards

 ## How to decompile a function